-30% off Firecrest filters at Formatt Hitechs Website with Discount code KIERAN30 offer ends 7th of January 2018.
-From that date on you can get 10% discount with the code HAYES10
+10% off Firecrest filters at Formatt Hitechs Website with Discount code or Promo code HAYES10 at checkout.

 100mm Camera Filters and holders Review and why I changed to Firecrest filters completely.

 In depth review of the firecrest holder Here and the awesome reason why I love it.

 Over the years I have tried and tested numerous photography neutral density filters and their holders for landscape and seascape photography this has been my journey with all the bumps and problems I have met on the way.

 On my wandering journey through several filters and holders I have tried and worked with a number of manufacturers from Cokin, Lee, Nisi and Formatt Hitech firecrest.
 This has been a long and winding road for me, most of us have travelled along this path with both positive and negative experiences.
 So I thought why not document my experiences and help steer a few people down the better path.

 A long time ago I started with the cheaper Cokin filters (incidentally they were not the 100mm version) which worked fairly well but they have a strong magenta colour cast when combined together to increase the neutral density strength.
 So I would have normally used a 3 stop nd filter with a 3 stop nd grad.
 This combination was sufficient after sunset or on overcast days to capture some motion blur but just not strong enough to create exposures for longer than half a second.
 The holder and filters are ok for the price but the end results are nowhere near a proper set of filters.
 The holder is plastic which slides over the metal adaptor rings that screw on to the camera lens.
 Its a bit clumsy to take on and off when composing an image but as the nd strength is quite weak you camera can focus with the filters attached.

 The filters are made of resin and apart from their magenta cast are usable just be careful as they are very easily scratched and rendered useless then.